There are several integral parts of a solid, strong game. One of the most

 tell, and precede it with an (OOC) for Out Of Character.
 For example:

-Whoever tells you, '(OOC) Ack.. mom needs the phone, gotta run.'
+Whoever tells you, '(OOC) Ack.. work is calling, gotta run.'

 This should almost never be said on a gossip channel (I cannot think of